RohTol/Hotel-Overbooking/PreliminaryModel.md

 business use case focuses on **optimizing overbooking decisions** to maximize hotel occupancy and revenue.

+### Scenario: Meet Ron, the Hotel Manager

+Ron is the general manager of a mid-sized city hotel that operates near full capacity during most of the year.
+Recently, Ron has been facing a major operational headache: **cancellations and overbookings are wrecking his occupancy numbers**.
+Some nights he ends up with 20 empty rooms because too many guests canceled at the last minute.
+Other nights, he slightly overbooks to compensate—but the wrong guests show up, forcing him to **walk** customers to nearby hotels, costing him money and damaging his reputation.

+Ron’s front desk staff is frustrated, customer complaints are rising, and corporate has asked him to “tighten up” revenue performance.
+What Ron needs is a **predictive system**—something that can tell him, *“Which bookings are most likely to cancel?”* so he can safely overbook when appropriate, avoid walking guests, and recover revenue that would otherwise be lost.

+This is the exact business problem our project solves.

 ### Context (from Kaggle)

 > “The online hotel reservation channels have dramatically changed